 Full Support for All Graduate Students

+Our PhD students receive five academic years of full support.
+This assumes satisfactory performance and degree progress.
 Full support involves a 50% appointment as a graduate instructor or teaching assistant for a normal academic year.
-Tuition benefits are included in the benefit; however, students are required to pay the relevant fees (health care, transportation, etc.) required of all graduate and professional students.
+The current base salary is about $20,007.
+Tuition benefits are included as a part of the appointment, as is subsidized health care.
+However, students are required to pay the relevant fees required of all graduate and professional students and to pay for their own incidentals (room and board, transportation, health care premiums, etc.).

 Teaching (Graduate Instructor)